MartinRep/GitHub-project/README.md

   - The script will install `github` script to your local bin folder so you can run it from anywhere
   `./install.sh <GiTHub Access Token>`
-  - Or if you don't provide Token in argiment it will prompt you for it.
+  - Or if you don't provide Token in argument it will prompt you for it.
   - You will be asked for a sudo password to access the `/usr/local/bin` folder.

   ## Troubleshoot.